The Dime Story

 (For me, it confirms my continuing in a profession I love.)

 Trying to process grief of losing your spouse is huge.
-Time doesn't heal wounds, but working through it helps like reading CS Lewis' "A Grief Observed" counseling but my all time favorite book on grief (I’ve now read 16) is A Grace Disguised by Jerry Sittser and going to Grief Share (a national grief group with small groups all over the country).
+Time doesn't heal wounds, but working through it helps like reading CS Lewis' "A Grief Observed" counseling but my all time favorite book on grief (I’ve now read 16) is A Grace Disguised.
+How the Soul grows through loss by Jerry Sittser and going to Grief Share (a national grief group with small groups all over the country).
 While the scar will always be there, the bleeding can stop.
 Part of that healing is dealing with "things".

 I heard a single coin drop.........Yep, a dime.

 I thought maybe the kids planted this one as a joke?
 They didn't.

 A month later I was getting ready to pay the vet for Sherri’s little dog Ricci’s check up.
 Again dozens of folks frequent that counter in an hour and there was another dime, confirming my care for him.

 I don't know what the odds are of these dime finds and some of you may think I'm making this up.
 I wish I could offer more proof than the 2 times I had witnesses, but honestly, this is all true.
 Each time I think it's the last time.
 God has been so good to me.